Differentiable Acoustic Radiance Transfer: Abstract

 \section{Abstract}

-Geometric acoustics is an efficient approach to room acoustics modeling, governed by the canonical time-dependent rendering equation.
-Acoustic radiance transfer (ART) solves the equation through discretization, modeling the time- and direction-dependent energy exchange between surface patches given with flexible material properties.
-We introduce DART, a differentiable and efficient implementation of ART that enables gradient-based optimization of material properties.
-We evaluate DART on a simpler variant of the acoustic field learning task, which aims to predict the energy responses of novel source-receiver settings.
-Experimental results show that DART exhibits favorable properties, e.g., better generalization under a sparse measurement scenario, compared to existing signal processing and neural network baselines, while remaining a simple, fully interpretable system.
+Geometric acoustics is an efficient framework for room acoustics modeling, governed by the canonical time-dependent rendering equation.
+Acoustic radiance transfer (ART) solves the equation by discretization, modeling time- and direction-dependent energy exchange between surface patches with flexible material properties.
+We introduce DART, an efficient, differentiable implementation of ART that enables gradient-based optimization of material properties.
+We evaluate DART on a simpler variant of acoustic field learning that aims to predict energy responses for novel source-receiver configurations.
+Experimental results demonstrate that DART generalizes better under sparse measurement scenarios than existing signal processing and neural network baselines, while maintaining simplicity and full interpretability.
+We open-source our implementation.